-- 2. Where the work is limited to the 2015 Minnesota Conservation Code for Existing Buildings definition of Section 502 Repairs, Section 503 Level 1 Alteration or Section 504 Level 2 Alteration - C. Limited Scope Rehabilitation status may be considered by Minnesota Housing based upon the cost, funding source, and number of Dwelling Units, number of Stories, or other purpose. - D. Adaptive Reuse refers to the process of reusing an existing building for a purpose other than which it was originally built or designed for.
+1. Limited Scope Rehab status may be considered by Minnesota Housing based upon the cost, funding source, and number of Dwelling Units, number of Stories, or other purpose.

+3.04.D.
+Adaptive Reuse

+1. Refers to the process of reusing an existing building for a purpose other than which it was originally built or designed for.

+3.05 Needs Assessment and Inspection Requirements

+3.05.A.
+Needs Assessment Requirements
-A. Needs Assessment (Physical Needs Assessment [PNA] or Capital Needs Assessment [CNA]): Multifamily projects proposing any rehabilitation and applying for funds through the Minnesota Housing Consolidated RFP, year-round funding application, or other Minnesota Housing funding are required to submit a needs assessment.
-The primary difference between a CNA and a PNA is that a CNA is performed in accordance with another party's established protocol that is approved by Minnesota Housing, versus one that is performed in accordance with Minnesota Housing's protocol for a PNA, which is described in more detail below.

-All Adaptive Reuse projects must follow either Substantial Rehabilitation or Moderate Rehabilitation requirements and must include a Needs Assessment.
-New improvement work as part of an Adaptive Reuse project must follow Chapter 2 General Occupancy New Construction Minimum Standards.
+- 1. Multifamily projects proposing any rehabilitation and applying for funds through the Minnesota Housing's Consolidated Request for Proposal year-round funding application, or other Minnesota Housing funding are required to submit a needs assessment. - (a) Exception: Substantial Rehabilitation projects where all systems other than envelope components will be replaced as part of the work scope are not required to provide a needs assessment; however, any components that remain untouched, such as roof, exterior windows/ doors, masonry, exterior walls, site elements, utilities, etc. must have their age, expected useful life, and condition explained through a scope of work narrative provided at application. - 2.
+Capital Needs Assessment (CNA) vs. Physical Needs Assessment (PNA).
+The primary difference between a CNA and a PNA is that a CNA is performed in accordance with another party's established protocol that is approved by Minnesota Housing, versus one that is performed in accordance with Minnesota Housing's protocol for a PNA, which is described in more detail below. - 3.
+All Adaptive Reuse projects must follow either Substantial Rehabilitation or Moderate Rehabilitation requirements and must include a needs assessment.
+New improvement work as part of an Adaptive Reuse project must follow Chapter 2 General Occupancy New Construction Minimum Standards. - 4.
+CNA: If the applicant chooses to submit an approved CNA (or if a CNA is required for other funding sources), it must be completed in accordance with any of the following established formats: - (a) United States Department of Agriculture (USDA) and Rural Development (RD)

-- CNA: If the applicant chooses to submit an approved CNA (or if a CNA is required for other funding sources), it must be completed in accordance with any of the following established formats: - (a) USDA Rural Development - (b) HUD/FHA Project Capital Needs Assessment (PCNA) or Green Capital Needs Assessment (GCNA).
-HUD Multifamily Accelerated Process (MAP) Appendix 5G - (c) ASTM E 2018-08 Standard Guide for Property Conditions Assessment - (d) Other Minnesota Housing approved format - 2.
-PNA: If the applicant chooses to submit a PNA (rather than a CNA), the PNA must consist of a satisfactorily completed Minnesota Housing Physical Needs Assessment template (PNA) that involves the following requirements: - (a) The PNA must represent the property's "as-is," pre-rehabilitation condition. - (b) Life Expectancy of systems.
-The PNA must provide a Life Expectancy analysis including Estimated Age, EUL, and ERL of the following minimum elements identified in the PNA and as necessary to complete the 20 Year Capital Expenditure Template (20YCE), that is described below. - (c) Inspections must be conducted to identify capital needs and deficiencies under applicable federal, state and local regulations/codes/ordinances as well as other deficiencies as identified by the qualified needs assessor, as follows:
+- (b) HUD/FHA (Federal Housing Administration) Project Capital Needs Assessment (PCNA) or Green Capital Needs Assessment (GCNA).
+HUD Multifamily Accelerated Process (MAP) Appendix 5G - (c) ASTM E 2018-08 Standard Guide for Property Conditions Assessment - (d) Other Minnesota Housing approved format - 5.
+PNA: If the applicant chooses to submit a PNA (rather than a CNA), the PNA must consist of a satisfactorily completed Minnesota Housing Physical Needs Assessment Template (PNAT) that involves the following requirements: - (a) The PNAT must represent the property's "as-is," pre-rehabilitation condition. - (b) Life expectancy of systems.
+The PNAT must provide a life expectancy analysis including estimated age, Effective useful life (EUL), and Estimated remaining life (ERL) of the following minimum elements identified in the PNAT and as necessary to complete the 20 Year Capital Expenditure Template (20YCE), that is described below.